lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 Upload Sampled Dataset To Lightly Platform
 ------------------------------------------

-Lightly Docker can automatically push the sampled dataset as well as its embeddings to the Lightly Platform.
+Lightly Docker can automatically push the selected dataset as well as its embeddings to the Lightly Platform.

 Imagine you have a dataset of 100 videos with 10'000 frames each.
 1 Million frames